tagcode/Lexical.FileSystem/README.md

 VirtualFileSystem.Url.CreateFile("document://ApplicationName/save1.txt", UTF8Encoding.UTF8.GetBytes(saveGame));
 ```

-Application's shared program data can be placed in "program-data://ApplicationName/datafile".
+Program data that is shared with every user can be placed in "program-data://ApplicationName/datafile".
 These are typically modifiable files.

 ```csharp
 byte[] programData = new byte[] { 1, 2, 3, 4, 5, 6, 7, 8 };